Bohr sets in sumsets III: expanding difference sets and almost Bohr sets: Introduction

 \subsection{Diagram of implications}

 In Figure \ref{figure:relations_intersective_prime} below, we summarize the relationships among the classes of sets studied in our paper.
-Arrows denote ``implications'' while crossed out arrows mean ``non-implications''.
-The diagram also indicates where each implication is proved.
+An arrow from (P) to (Q) indicates that every set having property (P) has property (Q), crossed out arrows indicate that at least one set with property (P) does not have property (Q).
+Labels indicate proofs given in the present article.